ringcentral/ringcentral-api-docs/docs/authentication/quick-start.md

 style: quick-start

-# Getting started using OAuth's auth code flow
+# Getting started using OAuth authorization code flow

 Before you get started, make sure you are using the [best authentication method](index.md) for your application.
-OAuth's auth code flow is ideally suited for applications that need to collect RingCentral credentials for each user of that app.
-If you are just getting started on the platform, writing a script to be run via the command-line, or facilitating the connection between a server and RingCentral, we recommend you use our [JWT flow](jwt/quick-start.md).
+Authorization code flow is ideally suited for applications that need to collect RingCentral credentials for each user of the app.
+If you are just getting started on the platform, writing a script to be run via the command line, or facilitating the connection between a server and RingCentral, we recommend you use our [JWT flow](jwt/quick-start.md).

 ## Create an app and obtain credentials